1. Editor's Choice

 Q: How high do I hang my HPS grow light over my plants?

-That's why hanging your light at the right height is vital to growth.
-A general rule is to have your lights anywhere between 12-30in. away from the top of your canopy.
+A: A general rule is to have your lights anywhere between 12-30in. away from the top of your canopy.
 However, that will depending on the strength of your lights:

 - 400w HPS grow lights can be 12"-19" away from plants